Do your gums bleed when performing daily oral hygiene such as tooth brushing or flossing?

 Gum disease can threaten the integrity and longevity of your natural smile.
 If you are experiencing bleeding gums or are concerned about the health of your gums, contact our Charleston dentist office and schedule an appointment.

-West Ashley Family Dentistry welcomes new patients from many Charleston area communities to our friendly, state of the art dentist office conveniently located on St. Andrews Blvd.
-To schedule an appointment call us at (843) 371-5480 or request one online and we will get back to you shortly.
+West Ashley Family Dentistry welcomes new patients from many Charleston area communities to our friendly, state-of-the-art dentist office conveniently located on St. Andrews Blvd.
+To schedule an appointment, call us at (843) 371-5480 or request one online.
+We will get back to you shortly.